-I owe my love of reading to Scrooge McDuck, Tom Swift Jr., Lord Greystoke and John Carter of Virginia, Kimball Kinnison, Podkayne Fries, Mithrandir, Steerpike and Fuschia, Conan the Barbarian, Randolph Carter, Paul Janus Finnegan, Clark Savage Jr., and a host of other characters.
-Or, more properly, to Carl Barks, the Stratemeyer Syndicate, Edgar Rice Burroughs, Edward E. Smith, Robert A. Heinlein, J.R.R.
+I owe my love of reading to Scrooge McDuck, Tom Swift Jr., Lord Greystoke and John Carter of Virginia, Holmes and Watson, Kimball Kinnison, Podkayne Fries, Mithrandir, Steerpike and Fuschia, Conan the Barbarian, Cthulhu, Paul Janus Finnegan, Clark Savage Jr., and a host of other characters.
+Or, more properly, to Carl Barks, the Stratemeyer Syndicate, Edgar Rice Burroughs, Sir Arthur Conan Doyle, Edward E. Smith, Robert A. Heinlein, J.R.R.
 Tolkien, Mervyn Peake, Robert E. Howard, H. P. Lovecraft, Philip Jose Farmer, Lester Dent, and a host of other authors.

 My reading career started inauspisciously in the 1950s.
 In First Grade I was placed, by whatever placement process existed for kids so young, into the lowest reading group, the Robins.
 My fellow group members and I sat around in a circle, attempting to puzzle out the intricacies of Dick and Jane, while we secretly envied the more literate kids in the highest reading group, the Blue Jays.

 I grew up in a brand new post-war suburb, Melrose Park, in a small brick house one block from the Philadelphia city line.
 Outside my bedroom window facing Philadelphia there was a large empty lot that I watched turn into a shopping center, anchored by a Grants department store.
 Along Front Street, running at right angles to my street a block away, was a Penn Fruit supermarket and another chain of stores, including a drug store, a cleaners, and Nick’s Barbershop.
 My Dad would joke about how that was a great name for a barbershop.